What are the CMMC 2.0 Major Changes?

 CMMC still has not appeared in actual defense contracts.

-The rollout will likely take longer than previously expected as these proposed changes are finalized.
+The proposed changes will likely cause the rollout to take longer than previously expected.
 Even so, contractors must continue to meet the self-assessment requirements of the DFARS Interim Rule.

-If you’re expecting to require CMMC Level 1 or Level 2 (previously Level 3), these changes should bring some relief.
-But they shouldn’t be seen as a reason to stop preparing.
-CMMC is still on the way, and every contractor will still require some level of certification, self-assessed or otherwise.
+If you need CMMC Level 1 or Level 2 (formerly Level 3), these changes should offer some relief.
+You should not view these changes as a reason to pause your preparations.
+CMMC is still coming, and every contractor will need some level of certification, whether self-assessed or not.

 Here’s a look at how Core Business Solutions can help defense contractors: